26-year-old face transplant patient reveals new face

 Less than 11 months after Cameron Underwood underwent a face transplant, the 26-year-old is revealing himself to the world.

-Underwood, of Yuba City, California, suffered a self-inflicted gunshot to the face in June 2016.
-The extensive damage left him missing most of his lower jaw, his nose and every tooth but one, a press statement said.
+Underwood, of Yuba City, California, sustained a self-inflicted gunshot to the face in June 2016.
+The extensive damage left him missing most of his lower jaw, his nose and every tooth but one, a statement said.
 He also experienced damage to his upper face and palate.

 Conventional reconstructive surgery, which he reportedly tried several times, could only do so much.